 Richmond students have the option to take a leave of absence and travel away from the university as a 'study abroad'.
 With 20 partnerships spread over five continents, students are able to select from a wide range of partners.
-See https://www.richmond.ac.uk/overseas-study-partners/ for further information and requirements.
-All courses taken elsewhere must be pre-approved by Registry Services.
+All courses taken elsewhere must be preapproved by Registry Services.